Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 ====== Validation
 \
-- *CreateAccount:* The redeemer allows creating of a new subscription service account by minting only one unique Token.
+- *CreateAccount:* The redeemer allows creating of a new subscription service account by minting only one unique Account Token.

   - validate that out_ref must be present in the Transaction Inputs
-  - validate that the redeemer only mints a single CIP68 compliant SubscriberNFT Token
+  - validate that the redeemer only mints a single CIP68 compliant Account Token

-- *DeleteAccount:*
+- *DeleteAccount:* this redeemer allows burning of an Account NFT to remove the subscriber from the system.
+A Check That there's no payment for the delete account should be done off-chain.

-  - validate that the redeemer only burns a single CIP68 compliant SubscriberNFT Token
+  - validate that the redeemer only burns a single CIP68 compliant Account Token
 \

 ==== Spend Purpose

 ===== Datum
 \
+- account details
 - cip-68 requirements

 ===== Redeemer